neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

  {
     "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page.
-Will be prefixed by 'Amtrak's' or 'VIA Rail:' for those agencies.", "agency_css_class": "Override the special agency CSS classes used for the timetable.
-Used to eliminate the automatic prefixing of 'Amtrak's' or to change the heading color.", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
-You SHOULD include this.
-Note underscore, not hyphen.", "output_filename": "special",
+Will be prefixed by 'Amtrak's' or 'VIA Rail:' for those agencies.", "aria_label": "This is a short name for the page, like 'Maple Leaf'; will be used to generate aria-label values for page landmarks for screenreaders.
+You MUST include this.
+Note underscore, not hyphen.", "agency_css_class": "Override the special agency CSS classes used for the timetable.
+Used to eliminate the automatic prefixing of 'Amtrak's' or to change the heading color.", "output_filename": "special",
     "reference_date": "20220528",
     "top_text": "This will be printed prominently near the top of the timetable: should be used for special notes for this particular timetable or these particular trains.
 Used for merged/split trains.",